Pylons/pyramid/docs/narr/templates.rst

 .. warning::

-   The ability for a template to be named as a renderer relative to the location of the module in which the view callable is defined is limited to :term:`Chameleon` templates.
-Mako templates and other templating system bindings work differently.
+   Only :term:`Chameleon` templates support defining a renderer for a template relative to the location of the module where the view callable is defined.
+Mako templates, and other templating system bindings work differently.
 In particular, Mako templates use a "lookup path" as defined by the ``mako.directories`` configuration file instead of treating relative paths as relative to the current view module.
 See :ref:`mako_templates`.

 The path can alternately be a :term:`resource specification` in the form ``some.dotted.package_name:relative/path``, making it possible to